FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

-Fig.~\ref{fig:ex:cylinder_cauchystress} and \ref{fig:ex:fibers_strain} show that the ComBo discretization leads to reasonable local fields despite the use of a massively anisotropic grid.
-Thereby, the resolution of the simulation can adapt to the aspect ratio of the fibers, allowing for distinct computational gains.
-For instance, [FRP-1] is resolved five times coarser along the fiber axis, yielding a speed-up and memory savings in the same order.
+Fig.~\ref{fig:ex:frp1_strain} and \ref{fig:ex:frp2_strain} show that the ComBo discretization leads to reasonable local stress fields despite the use of massively anisotropic grids.
+Thereby, the resolution of the simulation can adapt to the aspect ratio of the fibers, allowing for distinct computational gains while, at the same time, the lateral resolution can remain sufficiently fine to gain (a) accurate orientation data (cf. Section~\ref{sec:normal}) and (b) to separate individual fibers.
+Both can be achieved without growing the number of degrees of freedom.
+For instance, [FRP-1] is resolved $3.5$ times coarser along the fiber axis, yielding a speed-up and memory savings in the same order against an equiaxed grid.
 For [FRP-2] several ComBo discretizations are compared against a reference solution regarding $\ol{\fP}, \ol{\fP}_\cvpm$ in Table~\ref{tab:ex:FRP:P1}.
 The overall accuracy was better than 1\% with improvements independent of the boxel aspect ratio as the number of boxels grows.
-The accuracy within the inclusion phase is impressive, given that the fibers make up only $\approx 4 \%$ of the material.
+The accuracy within the inclusion phase is impressive, given that the fibers make up only $\sim 4 \%$ of the material.
+Similar trends are observed in Table~\ref{tab:ex:FRP:P2} for the [FRP-2] problem where the use of non-equiaxed boxels become vital in the need to resolve very small fiber distances.
+Much coarser non-equiaxed resolutions still perform better than corresponding equiaxed resolution outlining the need to resolve the lateral plane of the fibers properly.
+It can also be observed that modest improvements are seen when the resolution along the fibers are increased while much more substantial improvements are observed when the fiber lateral plane is refined.

+We also extract the Von-Mises Cauchy stress: overall and phase-wise histograms for the [FRP-2] problem as shown in Figure~\ref{fig:ex:FRP2-ST}, in order to judge the quality of the full field solution.
+The stress distributions for the equiaxed $48^3$ (Downscale : 125) and the non-equiaxed $30\times60\times60$ (Downscale: 128) is compared against a reference solution $240^3$.
+Although by the metric of vision we can observe a better agreement with the non-equiaxed resolution against the reference solution, the corresponding cumulative squared deviations of the distributions from the reference stress histogram are plotted which unequivocally states that the non-equiaxed resolution has lower error accross the board and thus captures the over-all field solution better.